 The finale has arrived along with Sam’s debut as Captain America.
 After a public execution and shield shaming from Bucky, he’s taken on the mantle.
 I have to say this episode wasn’t very entertaining to me.
 The story was predictable, especially with the identity of The Powerbroker.
 This episode mostly served as a launch vehicle for season 2 and villains that may appear in later properties.
 For some reason Johnny Walker was able to pop back up and join the fight without being apprehended.

-The Flagsmashers mobilized to kidnap an international council of politicians.
+A third-party of villains mobilized to kidnap a council of politicians.
 Their leader, Karli Morgenthau (Erin Kellyman) descended further into madness.
-Some third party bad guys got involved to give Captain Falcon someone to beat up in his new suit.
+Captain Falcon had plenty of bad guys to beat up in his new suit.
 The action sets were insane!
 This show has the same tone as Captain America: Winter Soldier and should have been released a lot sooner to capitalize off its momentum.